LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/09_raja_view/README.md

 There are additional `TODO` comments asking you to insert bounds of nested for-loops, and fill in `A` and `R` with their respective index values.
+Finally, check the output to make sure that `A`, `R`, and `L` all print out the same ordering of index values.
 When you are ready, uncomment the `COMPILE` macro and compile and run the code:
 ```
 $ make 09_raja_view